megvii-research/SSQL-ECCV2022/README.md

 All dataset definitions are in the [datasets](datasets/) folder.
 By default, the form of PyTorch's train/val folder is used.
 You can specify the path of the dataset yourself in the corresponding dataset file.

-We use 4 GPUs for CIFAR experiments (except for ResNet-50) and 8 GPUs for ImageNet experiments.
+We used 4 2080Ti GPUs for CIFAR experiments (except for ResNet-50) and 8 2080Ti GPUs for ImageNet experiments.

 ### CIFAR Experiments
 - Pre-training stage using SSQL (c.f. [scripts/cifar/run_Qsimsiam.sh](scripts/cifar/run_Qsimsiam.sh)), run: